ImplFerris/pico-pico/src/debugging/gdb/finding-main.md

 0x10000148 <+60>:    udf     #0
 ```

-The Reset Handler calls a function located at 0x1000031c, which GDB shows as main.
+The Reset Handler calls a function located at `0x1000031c`, which GDB shows as main.
 But this is not our Rust main yet.

 ## What is this "main"?

-The main at 0x1000031c is not our program's main function.
-It is a small wrapper created by the cortex-m-rt crate.
+The main at `0x1000031c` is not our program's main function.
+It is a small wrapper created by the `cortex-m-rt` crate.
 This wrapper is often called the trampoline because it jumps to the real entry point later.

 Its demangled name is usually: